kgish/littlejs-demo/README.md

 ## Introduction

-The LittleJS game engine is a super lightweight 2D JavaScript game engine with fast WebGL rendering.
+The [LittleJS](https://killedbyapixel.github.io/LittleJS/docs/) game engine is written by [Frank Force](https://frankforce.com).

+It is a super lightweight 2D JavaScript game engine with fast WebGL rendering.

 I have been playing around with it and am so impressed that I decided to tweak it a bit.

-Here is an improved version of the LittleJS Starter Project emboldened with TypeScript and Parcel, hope you like it.
+Here is an improved version of the LittleJS Starter Project emboldened even more by TypeScript and Parcel.

+Hope you like it.

 ![](images/screenshot.png)